XI YANG (杨希)

 Working Papers and Work in Progress

 Does Rent Regulation Affect Tenant Unemployment?
-Evidence from New York City [SSRN Working Paper] Submitted
+Evidence from New York City [SSRN Working Paper] R & R at Journal of Urban Economics

 (with Hanchen Jiang and Luis Quintero)